chrisboogz/cs6475-final-project/README.md

   [ 0,  0, 0]
 ]
 ```
-* `greyscale` - This filter converts the RGBA image to greyscale using tracking.js.
+* `grayscale` - This filter converts the RGBA image to greyscale using tracking.js.
 I pretty much only added this one because it looks neat and it was really simple to set up.

 ### Room for improvement